 - To mention a 'friend' or other follower in your caption, type @ in front of their username (e.g., "great story, @reddeercollege").
 Your friend will then receive a notification in their activity feed letting them know that you mentioned them.
 If you want to reply to someone in a comment thread, just mention them, and they will get a notification in their activity feed as well. - If you're uploading a new photo and want to tag someone, tap on the person or object in the image that you want to tag and enter their name or Instagram username. - To get your social accounts linked, go to the Profile Tab > Linked Accounts > Share Settings, then select which accounts you want to connect.
-Every time you upload a photo to Instagram, you'll have the option to select which photos you want to share to each of the social networks.

-- To hide a photo that you're tagged in (it will appear in 'Photos of You'), tap the photo and your Instagram handle will appear.
+Every time you upload a photo to Instagram, you'll have the option to select which photos you want to share to each of the social networks. - To hide a photo that you're tagged in (it will appear in 'Photos of You'), tap the photo and your Instagram handle will appear.
 Tap your handle.
 When a menu pops up, select Hide From My Profile.
 If you don't want to be tagged at all in the photo, go to the More Options button and choose Remove Me From Photo. - Think twice about why you're hashtagging your pictures: is it to get them seen by more people or to add them to the mix at a public event?
-Pick hashtags that are too common and they'll get lost in the flood, so keep them relevant and use them sparingly. - Your profile is the first page that strangers see when they're checking out your Instagram feed, so make sure you give them a few good reasons to tap the Follow button.
+Pick hashtags that are too common and they'll get lost in the flood, so keep them relevant and use them sparingly. - Make use of the location tag when posting to your feed or Stories.
+Users can look up a location and see all of the posts and Stories with that location tag.
+Use 'Red Deer College' as the location. - Your profile is the first page that strangers see when they're checking out your Instagram feed, so make sure you give them a few good reasons to tap the Follow button.
 Direct visitors to your website by making use of the website field.